 National Bosses Day is also known by the names of: Boss’s Day, International Bosses Day, Boss Day, Bossy Day, Boss Appreciation Day, and Happy Boss Day.

 Do you know there’s another Boss appreciation holiday as well, called NATIONAL HUG YOUR BOSS DAY!

-Haruki thought that employees are unaware of hard work and dedication which their bosses put in their work and the challenges that they tackle on a daily basis.
+Haruki thought that employees are unaware of the hard work and dedication that their bosses put in their work and the challenges that they tackle on a daily basis.
 So she decided to create a dedicated holiday for bosses when the employees would be encouraged to honor their bosses.